Mengo Crisis: Gold Scandal

 On the day following the debate, Onama placed Amin on a short leave of absence.
 Minister of Internal Affairs Basil Bataringaya appointed a commission to investigate the accusations.
 When Obote returned to Kampala on 15 February, he was unable to dissuade his ministers from proceeding with an investigation.
-The cabinet attempted to convene on 22 February to appoint a new commission of inquiry into the matter, but Obote swiftly placed five members under arrest; Ibingira, Emmanuel Lumu, Balaki K. Kirya, Mathias Ngobi, and George Magezi were detained by men of the Special Forces—responsible for the security of government officials—and taken to separate locations.
-The latter four had all been parties to Ibingira's wing in the cabinet, and all had attended the 4 February meeting.
+On 22 February, Obote had five ministers of his government placed under arrest during a cabinet meeting; Ibingira, Emmanuel Lumu, Balaki K. Kirya, Mathias Ngobi, and George Magezi were detained by men of the Special Forces—responsible for the security of government officials—and taken to separate locations.
+Historian A.B.K.
+Kasozi states that the meeting was organized by the cabinet in an attempt to appoint a new commission of inquiry into the gold scandal.
+According to Lumu and historian P. G. Okoth, the meeting was called by Obote.
+The arrested ministers had all been parties to Ibingira's wing in the cabinet, and all had attended the 4 February meeting.
 Upon hearing about the arrests, Vice President William Nadiope fled to Kenya and remained there for three weeks.
 Though the threat posed by Ibingira to his leadership was eliminated, Obote decided to consolidate his position by deprecating his ex-rival's allies, specifically Mutesa.
 He announced that Mutesa was involved in a military coup plot to overthrow his government.
 On 23 February he moved Opolot to the position of Chief of Defence Staff, and Amin was made Chief of Army and Air Force Staff.
+Officers loyal to Opolot were moved to more marginal positions while those with connections to Obote were transferred to more politically advantageous positions.
 Obote also appointed three judges to his own commission to investigate the gold scandal allegations.